autocore-ai/AutowareAuto/docs/installation-and-development.md

 ```

-# Setup ADE home and project checkout {#setup-ADE-home-and-project-checkout}
+# Setup ADE home and project checkout {#installation-and-development-setup-ade-home-and-project-checkout}

-ADE needs a directory on the host which will be mounted as the user's
+ADE needs a directory on the host machine which is mounted as the user's
 home directory within the container.
-It will be populated with
+The directory is populated with
-dotfiles and must be different than the user's home directory
+dotfiles, and must be different than the user's home directory
-*outside* the container.
-In case you use ADE for multiple projects it
+*outside* of the container.
+In the event ADE is used for multiple, projects it
-is recommended to use dedicated adehome directories per project.
+is recommended to use dedicated `adehome` directories for each project.

-ADE will look for a directory containing a file named ``.adehome``
+ADE looks for a directory containing a file named `.adehome`
 starting with the current working directory and continuing with the
 parent directories to identify the ADE home directory to be mounted.